-Table 2 Proposed output options

-* Notes

-Two guides, three case studies, two catalogues and a set of examples

-Effort shown is in person-days and covers scoping and planning, drafting, internal review, production, communications and obtaining feedback.

-No ‘quick start’ guides or checklists are proposed as core effort this year.

 Respondents also made other topic suggestions, and we propose addressing them as follows:

-More case studies of the practice & benefits of RDM in video format - for use in training and advocacy work (consider for training case studies?)
+More case studies of the practice & benefits of RDM in video format - for use in training and advocacy work; we’ll consider using video format for case studies, possibly those on delivering RDM training

-Advocacy: how to encourage researchers to engage with good RDM practice (include in scope of policy briefing)
+Advocacy: how to encourage researchers to engage with good RDM practice: we’ll aim to address this in the policy briefing.

-Guidance on cloud services (point to TNA guidance and DCC report from Jisc seminar)
+Guidance on cloud services: The Where to Keep Research Data guide will point to existing guidance from the National Archives and a DCC/Jisc seminar report.

-Example DMP's for key UK funders (suggested twice) and example read me files to accompany datasets (include as RDM service examples)
+Example DMP's for key UK funders (suggested twice) and example read me files to accompany datasets.
+These should be included in the forthcoming How to Assess a DMP guide.

-Data ownership and IPR – copyrights (already covered in licensing guide)
+Data ownership and IPR – copyrights.
+This is covered in the recently updated How to License Research Data.

-Maintain a summary table of trusted repositories that adhere to good RDM requirements (re3data do this already)
+Maintain a summary table of trusted repositories that adhere to good RDM requirements.
+This is provided by re3data, as entries are identified with the level of certification they have obtained on trust and other standards)